 Scanning a file starts with uploading the file to MetaDefender Cloud to initiate the scan process.
-Although we are trying to keep scanning very fast, scanning with more than 40 engines might take from a few seconds to many minutes depending on file type, file size, and current traffic.
+Although we are trying to keep scanning very fast, scanning with more than 30 engines might take from a few seconds to many minutes depending on file type, file size, and current traffic.
+Also, archives usually take longer when scanning all the files inside.
 Due to these many variables, we are not able to guarantee scanning times.

 Scanning a file consists of the following steps:

 Retrieve scan report using unique data_id returned from Scan File API